mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/samples_docs_install.md

 Your installation of API Gateway includes code samples to demonstrate some of the tasks discussed in this guide, such as adding a custom filter or adding a message listener to API Gateway.
 The code samples are available in the `INSTALL_DIR/apigateway/samples/developer_guide` directory.

-Alternatively, the associated code samples are available from [Axway Support](https://support.axway.com/) as a zip file.

 This section describes how to install the code samples.

 ### Prerequisites